 Graphical, numerical, and symbolic study of functions and limits; fundamental concepts of differentiation and integration.
 Differentiation formulas.
 Applications to exponential growth and decay, velocity and acceleration.
 Use of a CAS.
+Semester Hours: 4

-Grade of C or higher in MATH 123 or instructor permission
+C or higher in 123 or permission of instructor.